eli64s/readme-ai/README.md

 ## 🛠 Future Development

-- [x] Add compatibility for additional languages (current - Python, Rust, JavaScript, Go).
+- [X] Add additional language setup guides for populating the `🚀 Getting Started` README section.
+  - Currently compatible with codebases written in: `Python, Go, Rust, Java, JavaScript.`
-- [ ] Implement different configuration README format and style templates.
+- [ ] Implement multiple README templates with different formats and styling.
+- [ ] Add feature to select the language of text written to the README file.
-- [ ] Add user interface and backend with FastAPI to improve user experience.
+- [ ] Add UI and robust backend with FastAPI to improve user experience.
-- [ ] Add ability to choose the language of the generated README file.

 ---